 Now!

-First, tell the interviewer about your past, and present work experience followed by your future goals.
+First, tell the interviewer about your past and current work experience, then your future goals.
 Make sure everything relates to a career at Red Robin.

-For example, In my last job, I started busing tables and then became a hostess.
-Currently, I am a server at a very busy restaurant.
-In the future, I would like to work my way up to management.
+For example, In my last job, I started busing tables and became a hostess.
+Currently, I am a server at a busy restaurant.
+In the future, I want to work my way up to management.

-In this example, the interviewer will see the candidate has lots of skills in the restaurant industry and they are committed to staying long-term.
+In this example, the interviewer will see that the candidate has lots of skills in the restaurant industry, and they are committed to staying long-term.

 2. Can you tell us about your previous work experience?

-• Red Robin will want to see how your previous work history relates to the job you are applying for.
-If possible look at the job description and relate how your previous work experience relates to the job you are applying for at Red Robin.
+- Red Robin will want to see how your previous work history relates to the job you are applying for.
+If possible, look at the job description and relate how your prior work experience relates to the job you are applying for at Red Robin.

 3. What can you tell us about Red Robin?